aristanetworks/anta/docs/cli/nrfu.md

 --8<-- "anta_nrfu_table_help.txt"
 ```

-The `--group-by` option show a summarized view of the test results per host or per test.
+The `--group-by` option shows a summarized view of the test results per host or per test.

 ### Examples